 Early in the morning on of September 7th came yet another fierce bombardment.
 This time flamethrowers were added to the maelstrom.
 The military complex in the center of the peninsula was now a complete wreck.

 Major Sucharski was finally ready to surrender, and at 9:45 AM a white flag appeared – the siege was over.

 General Eberhardt was so impressed by the Polish defense he allowed Major Sucharski to keep his ceremonial saber into captivity.
-It had been a truly heroic defense by any metric, and one memorialized to this day in the Westerplatte by an 82″ tall monument.
+It had been an impressive defense by any metric.

 - The Naval War in the Baltic 1939-45, Poul Grooss

 - Blitzkrieg Unleashed: The German Invasion of Poland, Robert Hargreaves